ryanjurgensen/node-babelify-express/README.md

 * print messages to the console to show re-bundling and times
 * pass opts.debug to browserify.bundle
 * pass recursive:false to node-watch (see all options for [node-watch](https://npmjs.org/package/node-watch))
+* write the file to disk at the specified path

 ### using coffee-script